You are hallucinating right now to make sense of the world

 People with schizophrenia often have overactivity in their sensory cortices, but poor connectivity from these areas to their frontal lobes.
 So the brain makes lots of predictions that are not given a reality check before they pass into conscious awareness, says Flavie Waters, a clinical neuroscientist at the University of Western Australia in Perth.
 In conditions like Charles Bonnet syndrome, it is underactivity in the sensory cortices that triggers the brain to start filling in the gaps, and there is no actual sensory input to help it correct course.
 In both cases, says Waters, the brain starts listening in on itself, instead of tuning into the outside world.
-Something similar seems to be true of hallucinations associated with some recreational drug use (see ““).
+Something similar seems to be true of hallucinations associated with some recreational drug use (see “Under the influence“).

 As these insights help us to solve the puzzle of perception, they are also providing strategies for treating hallucinations.
 People with drug-resistant schizophrenia can sometimes reduce their hallucinatory symptoms by learning how to monitor their thoughts, understand the triggers and reframe their hallucinations so that they see them in a more positive, and less distressing, light.
 “You’re increasing their insight and their ability to follow their thoughts through to more logical conclusions,” says Waters.
 This seems to give them more control over the influence of their internal world.